 In launching our major Laudato Si’ Invitations, Commitments and Actions in October 2021, the Bishop and Directors of the Diocesan Charitable Trust made some significant commitments at Diocesan level, building on a heritage of over 30 years of ethical investment and other pioneering work supporting the themes highlighted by Laudato Si’

-Our three new commitments
+Our three commitments

 1. Divestment from fossil fuels.
-In June 2021 we ascertained that there was no current investment in fossil fuels, and we have now made the firm commitment that there will be no future investment in companies where more than 10% of the business is making or trading fossil fuels.
+In June 2021, we ascertained that there was no current investment in fossil fuels, and we have now made the firm commitment that there will be no future investment in companies where more than 10% of the business is making or trading fossil fuels.

 Read the full detail here: Laudato Si Appendix 2 – Diocesan Ethical Investment Policy, incl.
 Permanent Divestment from Fossil Fuels